chrizbo/architectural-katas-2021-fall/README.md

 For the remainder of the interactions, a web application is best practice (whether from a security perspective or user-experience variability perspective).

-## 6.8.Architecture Decision Records Template (copy to write new ones)

-### Title

-Short noun phrase

-### Status

-Proposed, superseded, accepted, rejected

-### Context

-Description of the problem and alternative solutions available (documentation).

-### Decision

-We will use Architecture Decision Records, as [described by Michael Nygard](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions).

-### Consequences

-See Michael Nygard&#39;s article, linked above.
-For a lightweight ADR toolset, see Nat Pryce&#39;s [adr-tools](https://github.com/npryce/adr-tools).

-Positive: If any

-Negative: If any

-Risks: If any

-Bonus Features: If any

 ## 6.9.ADR – Client Engagement

 ### Status

 Proposed

-###

 ### Context